Improving the health of our communities.

 Ochre is proud to have five local experienced General Practitioners within the team who’ll see patients over a 15-minute consultation.
 Supporting our doctors, is a team of medial professionals including registered nurses, allied health and administration staff.

-The mixed billing Centre will provide general practice services for you and your family’s health, from childhood vaccinations and aged care through to women’s and men’s health.
+The mixed billing Centre will provide general practice services for you and your family’s health, from childhood vaccinations and aged care, travel advice through to women’s and men’s health.
 Enabling patients to create a lasting rapport for years to come with their doctors.
 To learn more about our doctors and their medical specialties click the ‘Doctors’ tab above.

 New to the area or need a local GP?
 Contact us today.